fwd/sheets/README.md

 See this: [https://cloud.google.com/docs/authentication/getting-started](https://cloud.google.com/docs/authentication/getting-started)

-#### 2. Location the spreadsheetId of the Google Spreadsheet you want to use.
+#### 2. Get the spreadsheetId of the Google Spreadsheet you want to use.

 That's easy, every Google Spreadsheet has it in the URL.